elishaoigara/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that changes the working directory to the previous one script that changes the working directory to the previous one script that changes the working directory to the previous one
+script that changes the working directory to the previous one script that changes the working directory to the previous one script that changes the working directory to the previous one script that changes the working directory to the previous one